FIU-Nederland: how to file unusual transaction reports (goAML)

 The Dutch standard for AML reporting is “unusual”, not “suspicious” — broader than every other EU FIU regime, and the source of more confusion than any other procedural rule in Dutch fintech compliance.
 An ongebruikelijke transactie is reportable when it meets one of the published objective indicators or when, in the firm’s professional judgement, it stands out as unusual.
 The volume that flows into FIU-Nederland is correspondingly higher than in the rest of Europe — and the goAML portal is the only intake.
-This is the operational walkthrough for PSPs licensed in the Netherlands or passporting in.
+This is the operational walkthrough for PSPs licensed in the Netherlands or passporting in: what triggers a report, the concrete thresholds, how the filing runs through goAML, and three worked scenarios.

 1. What FIU-Nederland is